cn-uofbasel/BACnet/groups/13-sneakernet/docs/Scope Statement.md

     * Connect USB to PC
     * Start sneakernet software from USB drive
     * Choose "New User" or "Neuer Nutzer"
-    * Specify path to directory where BACnet representation should be created
-* Postcondition success: Agent possesses a local representation of the BACnet
+* Postcondition success: USB stick keeps track of the new user and considers that it should export more events the next time it is used

 ### Use Case 4:
 * Name: View USB drive's metadata